markyoder/wasp_clone/README.md

     * Scalar variable assignment, reference, and creation - known variable can be referenced and updated, or new variables created during expression evaluation.
     * Functions - _not yet implemented_.
     * Vector and map assignment, reference, and creation - _not yet implemented_.
-3. __GetPot__ - the waspgetpot package contains lexer, and parser for the getpot grammar (http://getpot.sourceforge.net/) as needed by MOOSE
+3. __GetPot__ - the waspgetpot package contains lexer, parser, and tree node view for the getpot grammar (http://getpot.sourceforge.net/) as needed by MOOSE
 4. __HIVE__ - the Hierarchical Input Validation Engine contains algorithms for validating a parse tree using a document schema/definition file.
     * Flexible scalar and referential rules - supports element occurrence, value, child uniqueness and choice, existence, sum, predicated sum, etc.
 5. __JSON__ - the waspjson package contains lexer, and parser for the JSON grammar (http://www.json.org/)
 6. __SIREN__ - the Sequence Input Retrieval ENgine (SIREN) contains lexer, parser, and evaluation logic for tree node lookup.
     * Flexible tree node lookup mechanism - supports absolute and relative wild-carded named and value or index -predicated node path lookup.
+7. __SON__ - the Standard Object Notation (SON) - waspson package contains the lexer, parser, and tree node view for the son grammar.
+    * Flexible, structured, input entry mechanism - supports Objects, Arrays, and keyed values.
+Also supports identified objects, arrays, and keyed values.